Ambre-io/bashortcut/README.md

 - Load **Profile**, **Aliases** and **Prompt**
 - Each cool part of the **Setup** is individually a **Command**

+Tested on Ubuntu Budgie 24.04 LTS.
+Should be compatible at least with all Debian-based distributions.

 ## 📖 Plan

 - [Setup & Cleanup](#-setup--cleanup)